-Projects range from self build straw bale eco-homes to multifamily Passivhaus developments in traditional masonry.
-Energy efficiency is key to any genuinely sustainable building design and our minimum standard is AECB Silver.
-Most of our current projects are to the Passivhaus (Passive House) standard.
+Energy efficiency is key to any genuinely sustainable building design and our minimum standard is AECB Building Standard.
+All our new-build projects are to the Passivhaus (Passive House) standard.
 Whilst this focusses on comfort, health and energy use we also consider materials and water efficiency and many other aspects of sustainable design.
 With all our projects, we take summer comfort very seriously.
 This is something that is so often overlooked in a climate that we do not associate with heat!

 Architect Adrian Cook has created a beautiful contemporary home that sits comfortably with the historic buildings around it.
 The North elevation (see photo) faces the street allowing the larger windows to face the excellent view to the South.
 The reclaimed Welsh slate roof and lime render provide a traditional outer skin for a completely modern home built to the Passivhaus standard.
 This is no pastiche, just quality materials well detailed.
 The Progression Passivhaus windows have no visible frame avoiding the temptation to add glazing bars and other fake details.